surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.4.0-dev.6 =
+= 9.4.0-b.1 =

 (2021/10/26) Added an integration module for the Elementor Website Builder plugin.
 Fixed home page Schema Organization logo detection by Google.
+Fixed missing product currency when the default currency is selected in the Document SSO metabox.

 = 9.3.0 =